2007 Vojko Herksel Cup

 The 2007 Vojko Herksel Cup was the 2nd Vojko Herksel Cup whose groups were held which took place at several venues across ex-Yugoslavia.
-In the Vojko Herksel Cup played 10 teams. Šibenik, a past winner of seasonal regional league, is secured directly to the final tournament, while the remaining 9 teams were divided into 3 groups, whose winners have secured the final tournament.
+In the Vojko Herksel Cup played 10 teams. Šibenik, a past winner of seasonal regional league, is secured directly to the final tournament, while the remaining 9 teams were divided into 3 groups, whose winners secured the final tournament.
 The final tournament was held in Bijelo Polje in Hall Nikoljac.